tachiyomiorg/website/src/help/guides/source-migration.md

 [<MaterialIcon icon="videocam"/> Click for video guide](/assets/guides_migrate-j2k.webm)
 :::

-1. Tap into <Navigation item="browse"/> on the bottom navbar.
+1. Tap into <NavigationText item="browse"/> on the bottom navbar.
 1. Press the **Migration** tab at the bottom next to **Extensions**.
 1. Select the **Source** you'd like to migrate *from* and select **All**.
 1. Select the **Sources** that you'd like to migrate *to* and search by and tap the arrow at the bottom right.
 1. Choose which data you want to transfer over.
 1. Wait until all your **Manga** is found and hit the <MaterialIcon icon="done_all"/> at the top and you're done.
-	> If a manga is not found, or is wrong you can manually search it by pressing <Navigation item="overflow"/> → **Search manually**.
+	> If a manga is not found, or is wrong you can manually search it by pressing <NavigationText item="overflow"/> → **Search manually**.
 ::::

 :::: guide Migrating a single manga